thebillington/devember17/README.md

 ### As the pendulum swings

 Create a basic swinging pendulum using Turtle in python.
 Not the best implementation ever but kind of works with given values.

+## Day 16

+### Growing shape

+A simple program that makes a shape grow by increasing the number of sides over time.